 Sectional sofas back & worth considering (1970)

-The Philadelphia Inquirer (Philadelphia, Pennsylvania) March 20, 1970
+Article from the Philadelphia Inquirer (Pennsylvania) March 20, 1970

 Guess what’s coming back to the living room?
 Nobody has ventured an explanation of “why,” but the return of sectional sofas is worth considering.